-As the Office & HR Manager, Gail offers support to both the company’s president and general manager, covers day-to-day operations, provides back-end office administration, and HR functions.
-Born and raised in Newark, Gail’s Business Management and Administration degree has served her extremely well during her 2-½ years with Smith Metal Works of Newark, Inc. and has helped enhance her customer services skills.
-Outside of Smith Metal Works of Newark, Inc., Gail is an avid reader, enjoys riding her bike, and spending time with family and friends.
+As the Office & HR Manager, Gail supports the company president and assists the management team, covers day-to-day operations, provides back-end office administration, and HR functions.
+Born and raised in Newark, Gail’s Business Management and Administration degree has served her extremely well during her 4-½ years with Smith Metal Works of Newark, Inc. Outside of Smith Metal Works of Newark, Inc., Gail is an avid reader, enjoys riding her bike, and spending time with family and friends.

 1945 – Wilbur F. Smith, the company’s founder, relocated from Rochester, NY, where he was a machinist at Gleason Works, to Newark, NY.
 He opened a small welding shop in a dirt floor shed located on North Main St. in Newark and called the business Smith Farm Machine Repair.

 1948 – Mr. Smith bought some land on the north side of Route 31 in East Newark and erected a 40' x 40' cinder block building.

 1960 – A 24' x 40' cement block addition was erected on the east end of the building.

 1963 – The business was incorporated and became known as Smith Metal Works of Newark, Inc.